 Rolls-Royce scraps targets, dividend on pandemic hit

-LONDON, April 6 (Reuters) - British aero-engine maker Rolls-Royce RR.L said it was scrapping its targets and had decided against paying its last dividend, taking steps to shore up its finances as airlines around the world ground planes due to the coronavirus pandemic.
+LONDON, April 6 (Reuters) - British aero-engine maker Rolls-Royce RR.L said it was scrapping its targets and its final dividend, taking steps to shore up its finances as airlines around the world ground planes due to the coronavirus pandemic.

+The company said on Monday it had also secured an additional 1.5 billion pound ($1.8 billion) revolving credit facility, bringing its overall liquidity to 6.7 billion pounds, to give it headroom during a potential prolonged downturn.

+Rolls-Royce, whose engines power Airbus and Boeing's widebody jets, is paid by airlines based on how many hours its engines fly, but over 60% of the world's widebody fleet are now grounded according to aviation data provider Cirium.

 (Reporting by Sarah Young; editing by Kate Holton)